LimEileen/Assignment02_WebApplication/README.md

 ### Acknowledgements[Spotify Web Developer]
 - I received inspiration for this project from [Spotify](https://open.spotify.com/) and [official website for Big Hit Entertainment](https://ibighit.com/).
+- I received inspiration from my mentors and also getting the help my mentors.